Danny Ledonne: Teaching career and Adams State lawsuit

 In May 2011, Ledonne became a part-time film instructor at the Adams State University in Alamosa, Colorado.
 He taught three courses per semester under the mass communication program and carried out video production services on behalf of the university.
 He also served on the board of the Southern Colorado Film Commission for a number of years, and became the festival's director in 2015.
 Ledonne was later made a full-time visiting professor, with full benefits.

 During the latter months of his final contract with the university, Ledonne established the website Watching Adams, a blog that discussed and often criticized the institution's administrators.
 In many of his posts, Ledonne brought light to a situation regarding significant differences in the pay structure between administrative and academic staff.
 In some cases, it was demonstrated that athletic and administrative staff made 120 percent or more of industry benchmarks, and that academic faculty made 80 percent or less.

 Within two days of the post regarding the pay structure, University President Beverlee McClure issued Ledonne with a "No Trespass Order" of the university campus and its buildings, on the grounds that his behavior was deemed to be disruptive, detrimental and posed a safety risk to the university.
 The university labelled Ledonne as a "terrorist" and said that any attempt to enter the campus would result in being arrested.
 The ban also prohibited Ledonne from attending the 2015 edition of the Southern Colorado Film Festival, of which he was the president; he was therefore forced to resign from his post.

 In February 2016, the ACLU launched a legal bid to reverse the ban on the grounds that the university had no legitimate basis for banning Ledonne and that the action had been defamatory to his character as there was no evidence that he had ever engaged in any threats of violence, direct or indirect, toward anyone or anything at the university.
 The action was intended to vindicate Ledonne's First Amendment right to criticize the operations of the university.
 Both parties eventually entered into mediation before a former federal judge.
-This resulted in a settlement agreement in which Adams State University would repeal the ban and pay $100,000 in compensation for the ordeal.
+This resulted in a settlement agreement in which Adams State University would repeal the ban and pay $100,000 in compensation.

 Speaking about the settlement, Ledonne said via a statement from the ACLU: